 : it only needs a total of a few minutes of cooking.
 Unlike the other levels, you need to keep flipping it from top to bottom and along the edge so that the entire outer surface is evenly sealed.
 When the colour starts to deepen (2-3 minutes in total) it’s time to remove it from the heat.

-This may be a little confronting to those of you that haven’t tried your steaks this way before, and I’m one of those people (I don’t like my meat to remind me too much of what it actually was – alive).
+This may be a little confronting to those of you that haven’t tried your steaks this way before and I’m one of those people.
 But unlike the bloody mess that I had associated blue steaks previously, this was actually a really civilised affair with hardly any bleeding onto the plate during resting.
-If you’re not so game, then slice it thin and serve with a splash of olive oil, sprinkle of salt and a sqeeze of lemon.
+If you’re not so game, then slice it thin and serve with a splash of olive oil, sprinkle of salt and a squeeze of lemon.
 It’s much more appetising for those that may find it a tad confronting.

 : If you take your index finger and touch the section of your palm near your thumb, you’ll get a feel for how springy your cut needs to be when you touch it with the tongs.
 If it springs back like how your index finger feels, then it’s time to take it off the heat.

 : Follow the above step with your middle finger.